majowyporanek/majowyporanek/README.md

-### Hi 👋
+### Hi!
 About me

-:woman_student:	an applied Computer Science student
+- :woman_student:	an applied Computer Science student
-:woman_technologist:	aspiring web-developer
+- :woman_technologist:	aspiring web-developer

-🔭 I’m currently working on ...getting a degree
+- 🔭 I’m currently working on ...getting a degree
-🌱 I’m currently learning...
+- 🌱 I’m currently learning...
 Alghoritms and Data Structures, Java and more...
-💬 Ask me about ... anything
+- 💬 Ask me about ... anything

 <!--
 **majowyporanek/majowyporanek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.